-An ACH credit is a payment that's "pushed" from one bank account to another using a U.S. banking network known as the Automated Clearing House Network (ACH network).
+An ACH credit, often called ACH deposit or direct deposit, is a payment that's "pushed" from one bank account to another using a U.S. banking network known as the Automated Clearing House Network (ACH network).

 Every Automated Clearing House payment (ACH payment) runs through the U.S. clearing house system, a network of United States financial institutions.
 The network includes the Federal Reserve and is overseen by the National Automated Clearing House Association (NACHA.)
-The ACH network is primarily used to make domestic electronic payments between U.S. banks.
+The ACH network is primarily used to make domestic electronic payments between U.S. banks and credit unions.

 In each direction, whether sending or receiving funds, ACH payment processing is easy, cheap, and convenient.

 Ready to spend 50% less time on AP?

 Fees for ACH debit transactions and ACH credit transactions

 When you pay someone by ACH credit, the processing fees are very low.
 The cost to the sender is usually less than the cost of printing and mailing a check.
 There is usually no cost to the receiver, but you should be aware that some business checking accounts do charge fees based on the total number of transactions or transaction volume.